bencodezen/bencodezen/content/blog/2020-retrospective.md

 - Brand Strategist
 - Ukulele Lessons
 - Part Time YouTube Academy
-- Second-Brain
+- Second-Brain / Zettelkasten
 - Productivity Systems
 - Peloton

-And we haven't even listed all the tech and gear I've purchased trying to accommodate the new lifestyle. 😅
+And I haven't even listed all the random tech, gear and gizmos I purchased trying to keep my sanity in the midst of the year.

 ## Next Steps

 Unlike last year, I won't try and make any big proclamations about what 2021 will be like.
 I just know that I will keep trying to make the best of each day and try to live it according to a set of principles and values I can be proud of.
-And if can end the day each ["good tired"](https://www.youtube.com/watch?v=zbpoUWO3kA8), then that will be enough for me.
+And if I can end the day each ["good tired"](https://www.youtube.com/watch?v=zbpoUWO3kA8), then that will be enough for me.

 With all that said, while it's certainly been a challenging year, I am incredibly grateful to everyone who made helped make the best out of it.
 And a big thank you to all those who have supported my work